automactic/InstaArchiver/README.md

-# InstaSaver
+# InstaArchiver

-InstaSaver is an app that runs on your server to save Instagram accounts and posts.
+InstaArchiver is an app that runs on your server to save Instagram accounts and posts.